blamcodes/laravel-forum/README.md

 ## About Laravel Forum

-Building a Forum Application using Laravel 7 and Test-Driven Design methodologies.
+Building a Forum Application using Laravel 7 and Test-Driven Development methodologies.

 ## License